About St. Paul’s Foundation

 Previous Foundation Projects

 Since its founding in 1992 the St. Paul’s Foundation has done much to improve the buildings and grounds of our historic church.
 The largest project has been the restoration of the stained glass windows in the sanctuary.
 Started in 2010, the goal of the years’ long process is total restoration for all of the stained glass windows in need of conservation.
-There are 34 beautiful stained-glass windows in the sanctuary and as of the end of 2014, 14 have been restored.
+There are 34 beautiful stained glass windows in the sanctuary and as of June 2019, 25 have been restored.
 In 2012, the Catharine Wheel window, the rose window behind the altar, was restored through gifts made to the Foundation in honor of John Von Hemert, the 12th rector of St. Paul’s from 1971 to 1985.
 Windows have been restored through memorial gifts made by parish families and through funds directly from the Foundation.
 It is the fervent hope of the Foundation that St. Paul’s members will continue to contribute to the restoration of our stained glass windows and help preserve our spiritual heritage.

 In 2013, the St. Paul’s Foundation received bequests from long-time parishioners that totaled over $2.8 million.
-The Foundation now has over $3.8 million in cash and investments.
-This will enable the Foundation to be even more participatory in the ongoing work of the parish and the maintenance and upkeep of our historic buildings.
+The Foundation now has over $4 million in cash and investments.
+The Foundation will play a major role in supporting the current HVAC overhaul in Norton Hall and the sanctuary.

 The St. Paul’s Foundation meets several times a year to discuss, monitor, and direct the investments and expenditures of the Foundation.
-The current trustees are as follows: Amy Curtis, President; David Brown, Treasurer; Suzanne Brock, Secretary; Tim Adams, Attison Barnes, Mia Bass, Andrew Blair, John Siegel, and Jane Wallace.
-They are joined by vestry liaison Saint Pollard and parish liaison and stewardship director Maria Halloran.
+The current trustees are as follows: John Siegel, President; Joe Thomas, Treasurer; Suzanne Brock, Secretary; Tim Adams, David Ayres, Tim Belevetz, John Keppler, Sarah Knutson, and Saint Pollard.
+They are joined by vestry liaison Larry Campbell and stewardship director Maria Halloran.

 The Covenant Circle